Best Docusign alternatives: Pricing, pros & cons, use cases

 Dropbox, the cloud storage provider, acquired HelloSign in 2019.
 The acquisition included the HelloSign electronic signature solution; HelloFax, an online fax solution; and HelloWorks, a workflow customization solution.
 Combined, these solutions add robust document management and signature capabilities to the Dropbox product suite.

-- Key integrations out of the box: Pairing electronic signatures with the rest of the Dropbox product suite delivers several key integrations in storage, CRM, and productivity out of the box.
+• Key integrations out of the box: Pairing electronic signatures with the rest of the Dropbox product suite delivers several key integrations in document storage, including Google Drive and OneDrive, as well as CRM integrations such as Salesforce, Microsoft, and Hubspot.

-- Limited functionality not focused on the enterprise: Dropbox Sign lacks some of the advanced functionality of other leading electronic signature solutions, such as conditional routing and reusable templates.
-As a result, Dropbox Sign may struggle to grow with your business and may not be suited for enterprise needs.
+• Limited functionality not focused on the enterprise: Dropbox Sign lacks some of the advanced functionality of other leading electronic signature solutions, such as conditional routing and reusable templates.
+Larger organizations with embedded, high-volume, or compliance-driven processes often require a solution with deeper workflow orchestration, system integration, and governance capabilities.

 Important details